richtekp/pgalise/README.md

   * stricter unit testing (EJBs with Apache OpenEJB 4.6)

 == Getting started ==
-Development is currently on the `fix_bin` branch which we hope to be able to merge into master ASAP, meanwhile, please stick with it.
+The main development activity is as usual (for git projects) going on on the `master` branch (again).

 Currently there's a bunch of `python` scripts which serve a very straight-forward setup.
 A recommended set of commands is: